How to quickly resolve any payment disputes

 3. Speak to the right person

-When a dispute is identified make sure you are talking to the person in charge of paying the invoice.
+When a payment dispute is identified make sure you are talking to the person in charge of paying the invoice.
 Having the appropriate contact within the customer’s business on file will speed up this process.
 Make sure you collect this information prior to sending out the invoice so that there is no delay when a dispute arises.

 4. Be prepared

-Handling disputes automatically becomes easier if you have facts and evidence to hand.
+Handling payment disputes automatically becomes easier if you have facts and evidence to hand.
 Keep a record of all correspondence, proofs of delivery and invoices so that you can prove what you are owed and why.
 It’s likely that with this information your dispute can be resolved more quickly.

 5. Remain professional

-Unfortunately, the nature of disputes means that sometimes it can get ugly.
+Unfortunately, the nature of payment disputes means that sometimes it can get ugly.
 But, regardless of your client’s behaviour, it’s important to always remain professional and mature.
 Be objective and firm.
 Understand the client’s situation, and don’t forget to be rational.
 Calmly address the issue, and offer a solution if needed.

 6. Think ahead